 RAW Image Processing

-You can process or images with the camera to create JPEG images.
-RAW images are not affected, so different conditions can be applied to create JPEGs.
+You can process or images with the camera to create JPEG or HEIF images.
+The RAW images remain the same as when captured, so you can adjust the processing conditions to create as many JPEGs as needed.

 You can also use Digital Photo Professional (EOS software) to process RAW images.